-Douglas Water Treatment Plant Clarifier
+Douglas Water Treatment Plant Upgrades

-The Douglas Water Treatment Plant will have a number of upgrades over the next few years.
-A new clarifier will increase the capacity of the treatment plant particularly during events of turbid raw water.
+The Douglas Water Treatment Plant (DWTP) will have a number of upgrades over the next few years.
+A new clarifier will increase the capacity of the treatment plant, particularly during events of turbid raw water.
 This will ensure that Townsville Water can continue to supply water to the community to meet demand, even at times when our water sources are experiencing high turbidity.
-The design of a clarifier is scheduled to be delivered in the financial year 2018/19 and construction is planned for the 2019/20 financial year.
-The addition of a new Ultraviolet Treatment system will ensure protection against water borne pathogens such as Cryptosporidium.
-The conversion of the disinfection system from Hypochloride to gas chlorine will help to alleviate problems associated with disinfection by-products such as Trihalomethanes.
-The UV system and gas chlorine will be delivered in line with the new clarifier.
+The design of a clarifier is scheduled to be completed in 2019/20 and construction is planned to commence in 2020/21 and carry through to 2021/22.
+The addition of a new ultraviolet treatment system will ensure protection against water borne pathogens such as cryptosporidium and is required to ensure that we meet the new Health Based Targets for drinking water supplies.
+The conversion of the disinfection system from hypochlorite to gas chlorine will help to alleviate problems associated with disinfection by-products such as trihalomethanes.
+The UV system and gas chlorine conversion are planned to be delivered over 2019/20 and 2020/21.
+Plans are also in place to install a treatment system for algae growth in our drinking water supplies.
+Algae has been an increasing problem for Townsville and can create taste and odor problems but can also become toxic, endangering our drinking water supplies.
+The design for the treatment system is being delivered in 2019/20 and is scheduled for construction to take place in 2019/20.
+We are planning to install a new fluoride dosing system over 2019/20 and 2020/21.